Q: How can we make driving with co-workers and clients safer, to help prevent the spread of COVID-19?

 Here are some specific actions committees can take, related to common COVID-19 prevention measures:

 Consider recommending to your employer that workers complete the COVID-19 symptom checklist before travelling together (remember that any recommendations should be based on your risk assessment).
+These Guidelines for employees using vehicles during the COVID-19 pandemic, which includes a screening questionnaire and a vehicle cleaning checklist, is another useful tool.

 Understand and practice good personal hygiene, including hand washing and proper cough etiquette.
 This also helps to provide a good example for your co-workers.
+If you feel a sneeze or cough coming on, turn away from your co-workers.

 Review vehicle sanitation procedures to ensure they are thorough and maintain a healthy and safe environment.
 This includes reviewing how often the vehicle is cleaned, and whether workers must clean the vehicle prior to someone entering and after they exit, or at shift changes.